 n the past, the animal welfare community in Mesa County was fragmented and unfocused, often duplicating services ineffectively.
 In 2005, Grand Rivers Humane was formed with the dual purpose of rehoming Mesa County displaced pets and reducing pet overpopulation.
 Their mission is focused on re-homing and assisting with the care of displaced animals specifically housed at Mesa County Animal Services.

-Since the formation of Grand Rivers, euthanasia of healthy animals has been almost eliminated.
-While we will continue to work together to increase services that will reduce euthanasia of those animals needing rehabilitation and/or treatment, the progress made over the past four years is rewarding.
+Since the formation of Grand Rivers Humane Society, euthanasia of healthy/adoptable animals has been almost eliminated.
+While we will continue to work together to increase services that will reduce euthanasia of those animals needing behavior or medical rehabilitation, the progress made over the past four years is rewarding.

 Combining resources ensures that Mesa County taxpayers receive the level of care they expect from their local animal shelter without having a negative impact on operations.
-This partnership was the start of a collaborative effort in Mesa County that has grown to include Cats League and Assistance of the Western Slope (CLAWS) and other rescue organizations, locally and across Colorado.
+This partnership was the start of a collaborative effort in Mesa County that has grown to include Roice Hurst Humane Society, Cats League and Assistance of the Western Slope (CLAWS) and other rescue organizations, locally and across Colorado.

-In addition to providing effective services by reducing duplication and a reduction in euthanasia in our community, The Mesa County Animal Welfare Partnership (MCAWP) has received $45,000 in spay/neuter grants.
+In addition to providing effective services by reducing duplication and a reduction in euthanasia in our community, Mesa County Animal Services is working closely with The Animal Assistance foundation in receiving spay/neuter grants each year.
 Additional grant funds to assist with the cost of veterinary care for displaced pets are pending.